Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 ```

 One of the reasons why Git has so many sub-commands is that they're so easy to
-create:  any executable file with a name starting with `git-` can be used as a
+create: Any executable file with a name starting with `git-` can be used as a
 subcommand.

 ## Summary